 I can give you 3 reasons why you will love making these bandana bibs:

 - Low-cost: you’ll need a tiny bit of fabrics for making a bandana bib.
 You can go for zero cost, too: you can simply use an old T-shirt, or a napkin… Or an old towel.
 Nearly anything.

 - Quite simple to make: it’s a simple beginner project, especially if you get a pattern – there are many available on the internet, though it’s good to start with an easy one.

 Now all you need is choose two matching pieces of fabric for your bandana bib and you are set.
 If you are looking for some adorable new fabric, you can check out cute cotton prints and knits at peek-a-boo.
-(They've got gorgeous animal prints - like these cute kitties!)
-Now you can start making your kids' stylish DIY bib collection!
+(They’ve got gorgeous animal prints!)
+Now you can start making your kids’ stylish DIY bib collection!

 Want More Free Patterns?

 Plus, you’ll get a bunch of other freebies.

 Also, check out this cute earflap beanie pattern:

 An excellent choice for everyone who has children and would love to see their ears protected in the fresh fall (or spring) wind.